kees1948/UniFLEX/Software/tools-bin/README.md

 SWI2 routine (0000 is none)     : 0x6b78
 Hardware flags  (machine type)  : 0x00
 MMU: device access  mask (eor)  : 0x00
-Non-zero for 50 Hz              : 0
+Generic floppy seek rate bits   : 0

 When invoked as  ktune -f /uniflex -c  you are prompted for new values.
 The limits are given between braces. (lower/upper).
 Some functions are disabled when the value